rocjs/roc/docs/config/commands.md

-validation          A validation function that should return true if valid or false/error string if not required            If the option is required description         A text that describes how the option can be used
+validation          A validation function that should return true if valid or false/error string if not required            If the option is required description         A text that describes how the option can be used default             A default value that should be used for the argument convertor           A convertor that should be used to convert the input to the correct format
 ```

 The order of the objects in the array matter, they are parsed in the same order.